kelleyb15/WebAppsLabs/README.md

 ### Step 2: makeStack returns an object with certain keys.

-Now that `makeStack` is a function, the next thing to set up is that it is returning the right short of thing, namely an object with 3 keys, and further these keys being functions.
+Now that `makeStack` is a function, the next thing to set up is that it is returning the right sort of thing, namely an object with 3 keys, and further these keys being functions.

 It is important at this point to focus on testing the interface of your application.
 We don't really need to know how `makeStack` is implemented internally, as that might change with iterations of the application.
 We should make sure that the provided "external interface", the stuff that callers of `makeStack` can rely of, is consistent.